Amazon teams with Samsung, studios on ultra high-definition TV

-LAS VEGAS Amazon.com Inc (AMZN.O) is teaming up with Samsung Electronics Co Ltd (005930.KS) and major media corporations including Warner Bros and Lionsgate LGF.N to popularize "4K" ultra high-definition television.

-Amazon, whose Instant Video service serves up thousands of movies and TV programs in direct competition with Neflix Inc (NFLX.O), did not outline specifics on their collaboration in a Monday announcement.
+Amazon, whose Instant Video service serves up thousands of movies and TV programs in direct competition with Neflix Inc, did not outline specifics on their collaboration in a Monday announcement.

 But Samsung and other consumer electronics makers are hoping that 4K TV - so-called because they are said to offer four times the resolution of conventional high-definition images - will take off as a format and recharge sales.